 We believe that establishing direct contact with our readers is important.
 We need to let them know who we are and what we want to achieve.
 It makes a difference that readers know us as people, not some robots typing words.
 The launch party was just one time.
 Continuing to build the bond with our readers and extend it into a community requires more strategy and effort.

-We aim to introduce our monthly signature event Tech Junction in January.
+We aim to introduce our monthly signature event Tech Junction soon.
 It will be a meetup group in Beijing with the goal to exchange ideas in short, sharp dialogues among startups, tech and media professionals in order to shed light on the tech scene in China.